S.T.A.L.K.E.R. 2: Heart of Chornobyl: Russian invasion of Ukraine

 Near the outbreak of the Russian invasion of Ukraine, GSC, based in Kyiv, released a video on their YouTube account which called for financial aid for the Ukrainian Armed Forces, stating that the outbreak of the war and the need to protect GSC employees has led to the game's development being paused indefinitely.
 This was also followed by a Twitter post which linked to an account to donate to the Ukrainian military and stated "through pain, death, war, fear, and inhuman cruelty, Ukraine will persevere.
 As it always does".
-On March 14, 2022, the game's subtitle was changed to "Heart of Chornobyl", reflecting the native Ukrainian romanisation rather than the Russian form.
-On June 14, 2022, GSC stated in a development diary that the development continues despite some of the team fleeing their homes or joining the Armed Forces of Ukraine.
+The game's subtitle was changed to "Heart of Chornobyl", reflecting the native Ukrainian romanisation rather than the Russian form.
+GSC stated in a development diary that the game's development was continuing despite some of the team fleeing their homes or joining the Armed Forces of Ukraine.

-Russian dubbing in the game was also removed during development, leaving only English and Ukrainian.
+Russian dubbing in the game was removed during development, leaving only English and Ukrainian.

 In March 2023, GSC said they had been enduring constant cyberattacks for more than a year and anticipated that there could be leaks in the future.
-In June 2023, GSC announced that hackers had leaked an internal test build to the public.
+In June, GSC announced that hackers had leaked an internal test build to the public.

 In May 2022, the development team stated on their official Discord server that the development process continued, and the game was scheduled to release in early 2024.
 It was delayed again, for further polishing, with a release date of 5 September 2024.
 It was delayed for the final time in July 2024.

 Release

 The game was announced to be on Xbox Game Pass from launch.
 In addition, the game was released as a Microsoft-exclusive release, only releasing on Microsoft Windows and the Xbox Series X/S. This exclusivity, however, was only slated to be for three months following its release, as evidenced from leaked documents as a part of Epic Games v.
 Apple.

-Sega announced that a PS5 release will be done for Japan in 2025.
+An expansion titled Cost Of Hope released on 20 August 2026.
+It introduced new areas: the Chornobyl Nuclear Power Plant, the Iron Forest, Lymansk, and an explorable portion of the SIRCAA facility.
+The expansion sees players navigating a conflict between notable factions, Freedom and Duty, after the treaty holding back hostilities breaks down.
+Cost of Hope, alongside future expansions for the game, will form a "trilogy".
+The DLC garnered generally positive reviews on Steam.

 Reception

 Critical response

 S.T.A.L.K.E.R.
 2: Heart of Chornobyl received "mixed or average" reviews from critics, according to review aggregator website Metacritic.
+The game was subject to numerous technical issues; upon the game's launch, GSC Game World announced in a statement that they were committed to fixing the issues.